ededejr/ms/README.md

-# Parse Time Descriptor
+# Time Strings

-A util library for parsing milliseconds from a time descriptor (i.e "2hrs 30mins").
+A util library for converting time descriptions (i.e "2hrs 30mins") into milliseconds or dates.